What are your full names? When, where and how did you meet?

 We had a large cocktail sign in the Mirror Room, K & M light-up letters and a photo booth.
 Boothalicious were great at encouraging guests to try on props.

-We had silent fireworks and sparklers at 10pm which were set to two of our favourite songs, a personalised post box for wedding cards, and a guest book.
+We had silent fireworks and sparklers at 10pm which were set to two of our favourite songs.
 My sister took snaps with a polaroid camera, so people could put photos and messages in the book.

 There were also boxes near the stage with blue and white flip flops inside, bespoke shot glasses, and a sweetie table containing our favourite childhood sweets.